Caib-4394/Ai-Chatbot/README.md

 2. Install the required Python packages.
 3. Configure your API credentials using environment variables.
 4. Run the Python application.

+## Purpose

+This project was developed to explore AI-powered conversational systems, API integration, and AI-based conversational interaction.

 ## Project Structure